 Here are the 6 innate attitudes for promoting health and well-being that all humans are born with, as presented by Seth.
 If we at any point in time stop subscribing to any of these attitudes, we will hinder our own health, well-being, and success.

-In this article the focus is on the 6 innate attitudes that Seth has presented.
+In this article the focus is on the 6 innate attitudes that Seth has presented in The Way Toward Health.
 These innate attitudes are crucial for the early development of the child in terms of growth, health, and well-being.

 However, as time goes by some or all of these attitudes are lost.
 This article then is meant as a “refresher”, so that we, as adults, again can adopt them and improve our own health and well-being.